Wolfrine/GrowthWebsite/README.md

 ## Error Handling and Redirection:
 - Managed error handling by ensuring that if the subdomain is not registered, the user is redirected to a registration page with the subdomain prefilled for a smoother registration process.
 - Addressed the issue of error being of type unknown by casting it to a known type (any).

+## Add News & Events Module
+- Develop a module to manage and display news and events related to the institute.
+- Include functionalities for adding, editing , and deleting news items and events.
+- Ensure the module is integrated with the main dashboard for easy access and visibility.